-Consolidated provincial government1 statistics for fiscal 2019/202 R millions
+Consolidated provincial government statistics for fiscal 2019/20 R millions

-Before: excluding provincial extra-budgetary institutions After: 3 including provincial extra-budgetary institutions Difference Cash receipts from operating activities 633 610 643 040 9 430 Of which: Grants 4 612 984 612 984 - Other receipts 5 6 726 16 156 9 430 Cash payments for operating activities 596 551 599 858 3 307 Of which: Compensation of employees 384 468 389 732 5 264 Purchases of goods and services 129 309 134 217 4 908 Interest 47 123 76 Grants 8 638 8 638 - Other payments 6 57 020 50 080 -6 940 Net cash flow from investment in non-financial \ensuremath{assets}^7 -32 037 -35 224 -3 187 Memo: cash expenditure [®] 628 588 635 082 6 494 Cash surplus (+)/deficit (-) 9 5 022 7 959 2 937
+Before: excluding provincial extra-budgetary institutions After:3 including provincial extra-budgetary institutions Difference Cash receipts from operating activities 633 610 643 040 9 430 Of which: Grants 612 984 612 984 - Other receipts 6 726 16 156 9 430 Cash payments for operating activities 596 551 599 858 3 307 Of which: Compensation of employees 384 468 389 732 5 264 Purchases of goods and services 129 309 134 217 4 908 Interest 47 123 76 Grants 8 638 8 638 - Other payments 57 020 50 080 -6 940 Net cash flow from investment in non-financial assets -32 037 -35 224 -3 187 Memo: cash expenditure 628 588 635 082 6 494 Cash surplus (+)/deficit (-)9 5 022 7 959 2 937

-Comprising provincial government departments and provincial extra-budgetary institutions Statistics for the fiscal year 2019/20 referenced here are subject to revision, as the most recent two years' financial statements are 2 Statistics for the itscal year 2019/20 relefenced nere are subject to revision, as the most recent two years infandal statements are preliminary Consolidated comprising aggregated provincial extra-budgetary institutions and provincial governments Comprising transfers received from foreign governments, international organisations and other general government units Comprising property income (including interest, dividends and rent), the sale of goods and services, and other non-tax cash receipts Comprising subsidies, social benefits and miscellaneous other current and capital expenses (including transfers to non-profit institutions serving households for non-social benefits) and property expenses other than interest Net decoupling and dispaced drans finguing aggregated read finguing and them (1) and (1) and

-Net of acquisition and disposal of non-financial assets.
-Inflow (+)/outflow (-) The sum of cash payments for operating activities (expenses) and net investment in non-financial assets

-9. Cash receipts from operating activities minus the sum of cash payments for operating activities and net investment in non-financial assets
+- Comprising provincial government departments and provincial extra-budgetary institutions Statistics for the fiscal year 2019/20 referenced here are subject to revision, as the most recent two years' financial statements are

+- Statistics for the listed year 2019/20 referenced nere are subject to revision, as the most recent two years limitation statements are preliminary Consolidated comprising aggregated provincial extra-budgetary institutions and provincial governments Comprising transfers received from foreign governments, international organisations and other general government units Comprising property income (including interest, dividends and rent), the sale of goods and services, and other non-tax cash receipts Comprising subsidies, social benefits and miscellaneous other current and capital expenses (including transfers to non-profit institutions serving households for non-social benefits) and property expenses other than interest - Net of acquisition and disposal of non-financial assets.
+Inflow (+)/outflow (-) The sum of cash payments for operating activities (expenses) and net investment in non-financial assets. - 9.
+Cash receipts from operating activities minus the sum of cash payments for operating activities and net investment in non-financial assets